wolfdroid/Integer_Calculator/README.md

 # Integer Calculator
-Simple RTL Design for Integer Number Calculation for Altera Family and other compatible FPGAs using VHDL.
+Simple RTL Design for Integer Number Calculation in Altera Family and other compatible FPGAs using VHDL.

 ## Guide
 1. Make new Project in `Quartus Prime Software`.